 - Go to bed as usual, even if you’re dealing with contractions night after night.
 Don’t worry; you won’t be able to sleep through labor when it comes!

 - Have your partner give you a massage to help you relax.
-Use muscle-soothing essential oils like lavender and copaiba (but make sure to dilute in a bit of carrier oil like coconut or jojoba).

 - Visit an acupuncturist who has experience with pregnant women.